Yahya Muhammad Hamid ed-Din: Assassination

-During a short excursion outside of the periphery of Sana'a on 17 February 1948, the Imam's limousine was ambushed by an assassin, during which the Imam Yahya and his grandson were shot and killed, in what became known as the al-Waziri coup.
+During a short excursion outside of the periphery of Sanaa on 17 February 1948, the Imam's limousine was ambushed by an assassin, during which the Imam Yahya and his grandson were shot and killed, in what became known as the al-Waziri coup.
 The assassin, known as Ali Nasser Al-Qardaei, was from the Murad tribe.

 Upon the knowledge of the murder of Imam Yahya, Yemeni tribes rallied behind Sayf-ul-Islam Ahmad bin Yahya and accepted him as the new Imam of Yemen.
 The armies surrounded Sanaa under the leadership of Seif Ul Islam Alhassan and Seif Ul Islam Alabbass, both sons of the late Imam, supported by their brother Seif Ul Islam Yahya from within the city walls.

 The news shocked both the Arab League, and all Muslim governments.
 King Abdullah of Jordan compared his death to that of the third Caliph Uthman.

 Both King Abdulaziz Ibn Saud of Saudi Arabia, and himself supported Imam Ahmad, and were first to declare him as the new Head of State.

 Yemen was a founding member of the Arab League in 1945, and later joined the United Nations in 1947.

 In 1946 British opposition to Imam Yahya was led from Aden-based political parties.